 “Within six weeks, they had to send a truck around to pick up all the wheelchairs,” Thomas told the Washington Post.
 “You know why most people [in nursing homes] use wheelchairs?
 Because the buildings are so damn big.”

 The 56-year-old doctor’s methods have been adopted in Australia, Japan, Canada, and America with mammoth success.
-Last year he published Second Wind: Navigating the Passage to a Slower, Deeper, and More Connected Life, a guide on how to shift our perspectives on aging and growth.
+In 2015 he published Second Wind: Navigating the Passage to a Slower, Deeper, and More Connected Life, a guide on how to shift our perspectives on aging and growth.

 Don’t Let Your Friends Get Any Older Without This Story – Click To Share